14ksmith/14ksmith/README.md

 # 14ksmith

-Currently a Chemist, looking to transition into Software.
+Hello, and welcome 👋🏼

-I am new to the world of programming, but excited to be here :)
+I am currently a Chemist, have been a Biologist, and now I am eager to start my journey in Software Development.

 Please check out my pinned projects, and let me know what you think!